nrfconnect/sdk-nrf/doc/nrf/doc_styleguide.rst

 =====

 The documentation block should precede the documented element.
-This is in accordance with the `Zephyr coding style`_.
+This is in accordance with the :ref:`Zephyr coding style <zephyr:contribute_guidelines>`.

 .. code-block:: c